This article details how the new messaging standard known as 10DLC will affect sending messages with Hustle.

 Verizon and all other carriers:

-Other carriers haven’t defined how they’ll approach throughput limiting as part of 10DLC.
+Verizon and all other carriers have yet to define how throughput limits for 10DLC.
 As more information becomes available this article will be updated.

 How do campaign use cases affect throughput?